quicwg/base-drafts/draft-ietf-quic-transport.md

 On first receiving an Initial or Retry packet from the server, the client uses the Source Connection ID supplied by the server as the Destination Connection ID for subsequent packets.
-That means that a client might change the Destination Connection ID twice during connection establishment.
+That means that a client might change the Destination Connection ID twice during connection establishment, once in response to a Retry and once in response to the server's Initial.
 Once a client has received an Initial packet from the server, it MUST discard any packet it receives with a different Source Connection ID.